Homeschool Writing – How to Teach Kids How to Write

 There comes a point around kindergarten when your child will want to write letters.
 If you have encouraged them to doodle their way through the preschool years, it is likely they can already write their name and many other letters.
 Now is the time to teach them formally.

-As I mentioned above, I used Handwriting without Tears.
+If your child needs extra practice, consider Handwriting without Tears.
 For my girls, I bought the entire starter set and accompanying books.
 We used all the manipulatives and loved them.
 I still highly recommend this, but let’s face it—if you are homeschooling two older kids, when number three learns to write, manipulatives are slightly laughable.
 So, my boys have used the books alone and, shockingly, both are writing just as well!
 I will note that if you find your child is struggling, the manipulatives are especially useful.

 Ages 6-9

 In handwriting, practice makes perfect.
-Generally at this age, parents have their children practice—a lot.
+Generally, at this age, parents have their children practice—a lot.
 You can continue buying books from Handwriting without Tears or similar companies, or you can do “copywork.”
 Copywork is simply when a child copies written text onto paper.

 Copywork is an essential skill that has pretty much been phased out of the public school experience.
-However, it provides crucial tracking skills, and spelling and language practice, that aid in the development of WRITERS.
+However, it provides crucial tracking skills and spelling and language practice that aid in the development of WRITERS.
 Not handwriters, but actual writers—those people who can successfully craft a five-paragraph essay without a tirade.

 How?
-Copying excellent quality language cements the patterns into your brain.
+Copying excellent-quality language cements the patterns into your brain.
 So, when you select copywork, select something excellent.
 In our home, we often use the Bible or lines from excellent pieces of literature.
-(Idea: have your kids copy one verse from Proverbs each day.)
+(Idea: Have your kids copy one verse from Proverbs each day.)
 I also absolutely love the Write Through the Bible Curriculum for this!

 What about cursive?